What causes slow movements? 12 possible conditions

 Botulinum Toxin Type A (Botox) Injections

-Botox injections delivered to targeted muscle groups can help ease or eliminate muscle contractions.
-This type of treatment requires injections every three months.
-Side effects include fatigue, dry mouth, and changes in voice.
+Botox injections into targeted muscle groups can help ease your muscle contractions.
+You must receive the injections every three months.
+Side effects include fatigue, dry mouth, and changes in your voice.

-Medications that affect the neurotransmitter dopamine may also improve symptoms.
-Dopamine controls the brain’s pleasure centers and regulates movement.
+Medications that affect the neurotransmitter called dopamine may also improve your symptoms.
+Dopamine controls your brain’s pleasure centers and regulates movement.

-Massage, heat treatment, and low-impact exercises may help manage symptoms.
+Massage, heat treatment, and low-impact exercises may help manage your symptoms.

-Research on the topic is limited.
-However, some people have found relief by practicing certain alternative therapies, such as:
+Research on alternative treatments for dystonia is limited.
+Some people have found relief by practicing certain alternative therapies, such as:

-- acupuncture: an ancient practice that inserts small, thin needles into various points on the body for pain relief
+- acupuncture: an ancient practice that inserts small, thin needles into various points on your body for pain relief.

-- biofeedback: electrical sensors monitor body functions and help identify ways to control muscle tension and blood pressure
+- biofeedback: electrical sensors that monitor your body functions and identify ways to control your muscle tension and blood pressure.

-Severe dystonia can cause a number of potential complications, such as:
+Severe dystonia can cause a number of complications, such as:

 - physical deformities, which may become permanent

 - issues with jaw movement